 9. View the room from another perspective

-If you’re finding it hard to assess your own design, we have a few tricks that you can use:
+If you’re finding it hard to assess your own design, these are a few tricks that you can use:

 1. Take a step backwards and try to see the room as a whole, as an average reasonable person